 - Brand awareness: When you set the goal of brand awareness, you focus on helping your audience get more familiar with your brand.
 They get to know your business better, which guides them towards choosing your company when they’re ready to convert.

-- Subscribers: Another great goal is to obtain subscribers.
+- Lead Generation: Another great goal is to obtain leads directly on Facebook with a lead generation form.
 If you’re using email marketing, Facebook is a great place to collect emails from interested leads.
 You can earn these subscribers through your social media ads.

 - Conversions: This is one of the most common ad objectives.
 You aim to get people to purchase your products or use your services.
 A conversion can also include a specific user action, like submitting a contact request form.

-These are the four different types of goals you can set for your campaign.
+These are the four common types of goals you can set for your campaign.

 You must establish what you want to achieve with your Facebook ad campaign before you can launch it.